-It’s been quite some time since we visited The Pala Resort and Casino.
+It’s been quite some time since we visited The Pala Resort.
 Located after Fallbrook on 11154 Ca -76, in northern San Diego, Pala is a few miles inland.
 It is surrounded by mountains in a beautiful setting of trees and majestic sites.

 The casino is a Las Vegas style, with 2000 slot machines, 13 table poker room that hosts live play championship tournaments, 87 table games; and a 507 room hotel.
 There is a 10,000 square foot full service spa and salon that features 14 treatment rooms and a state of the art fitness center, swimming pool with 12 private cabanas and a dual temperature outdoor whirlpool.